Kyle Chandler biography

 He then played a lead in the mini-series Heaven & Hell: North & South, Book III (1994), followed by starring roles in the TV movies Sleep, Baby, Sleep opposite Tracey Gold and Convict Cowboy (1995) with Jon Voight.
 Despite Chandler's boy scout good looks, in the latter he played a tough ex-con who is assigned to work with horses during his stint in prison.

 After a small role in the major motion picture Mulholland Falls (1996), Kyle was cast as the lead on the TV series Early Edition.
 As a good-hearted young man who turns reluctant hero when he gets tomorrow's news today, Chandler came to the attention of many more TV viewers and earned himself even more fans than he'd had with his first series.
 He was also honored with a Saturn Award for his work in the show.
 When the series ended its run after four seasons, Chandler immediately found work in the unfunny sitcom What About Joan (2001), which luckily didn't last long.

 Kyle didn't have any more luck when he was miscast in a supporting role in the new Fox TV series The Lyon's Den starring Rob Lowe.
 The series was cancelled after several episodes, but Kyle's career thankfully didn't suffer.
 He found another hit when he was cast as the coach in the TV series version of Friday Night Lights, for which he won a Primetime Emmy in 2011.

-He continues to appear in major motion pictures such as Peter Jackson's epic King Kong (2005), J.J.
+He continued to appear in major motion pictures such as Peter Jackson's epic King Kong (2005), J.J.
 Abrams' sci-fi thriller Super 8 (2011), Ben Affleck's Argo (2012) and Kathryn Bigelow's thriller Zero Dark Thirty (2013).
 He appeared alongside Mark Wahlberg in 2013's Broken City and played Cate Blanchett's husband in the lesbian drama Carol (2015).
 He also made a return to television with the hit Netflix Original series Bloodline (2015), which enjoyed three very successful seasons and earned Kyle two Emmy nominations.

 Kyle lives in Los Angeles with his wife, writer Kathryn Chandler and their two daughters.